 In a way, you might need to spend a little more initially to gain engagement.
 Once your ads gain enough engagement to be well-considered by FB, you may lower your investment later.

-Now that you’ve gained all the knowledge on how you can run your Facebook remarketing campaign, you may begin with your launch.
+Now that you’ve gained all the knowledge on how you can run your Facebook retargeting campaign, you may begin with your launch.
 Depending on your specific campaign goal, you’ll be allowed to choose between being charged per click, conversion, or impression.

 - For generating brand awareness — You’ll just have the option to be charged per thousand impressions